 Kingston Public Market

-- Locally-grown produce and crafts by local artisans: Tuesdays, Thursdays, and Saturdays (sales generally start at 8:30 a.m. and vendors begin to pack up at around 4 p.m.).
+- Tuesdays, Thursdays, and Saturdays - Locally-grown produce and crafts by local artisans (sales generally start at 8:30 a.m. and vendors begin to pack up at around 4 p.m.).

-- Springer Market Square also hosts an Antique Market (with some produce and crafts): Sundays
+- Sundays - The Square hosts an Antique Market with some produce and crafts.

 Memorial Centre Market

-Winter changes: the Memorial Centre Market runs out of the Memorial Centre's Bennet Bar until the end of December.
+Winter changes - The market runs out of the Memorial Centre's Bennet Bar until the end of December.
 From January until May, it will run out of the Princess St. United Church at 484 Princess St.

-This market operates Wednesdays 8 a.m. to 2 p.m. during the fall semester in front of Stouffer Library at Union Street and University Avenue.
+Wednesdays - This market operates from 8 a.m. to 2 p.m. during the fall semester in front of Stouffer Library at Union Street and University Avenue.
 Call 613-533-6000, ext.
 78826 for more information.